-Ask to see the gas safety certificate and ensure the property is fitted with a smoke alarm.
+Ask to see the gas safety certificate and ensure the plumbing and heating are working (visit Carford Heating & Plumbing for some pointers) and that the property is fitted with a smoke alarm.
 If you are not able to see the safety documents, walk away – it’s not worth risking your life.

 When you move in